 ‘A writing competition that gives Year 5 - 12 students in NSW, Victoria, ACT, WA and Tasmania a chance to say what matters to them in society today’.

-Registration opens early in the year and previously closed in early May.
+What Matters opened for registration on 28 January 2020.
+It previously closed in early May.
 Winners were announced in August and an Awards Ceremony was held at the beginning of September.
 Exact dates once these are advised.

 ‘Write a Book in a Day is a unique, creative and challenging team competition for writers of all ages.
 Teams of up to 10 have just 12 hours to complete a book from start to finish.
 To make it even more fun, unique parameters must be included in the story’.